This page will be split into 2 parts.

-Cockapoo Rescue Centres
+Local Independent Rescue Centres

 As well as these main charities there will be lots of centres local to you.
 Look around and check out a few rescue centres, you can always phone ahead and ask if they have cockapoos.
 It’s worth checking on local centres to make sure they are offering a good service with clean kennels and well looked after dogs before you take a dog from them as some centres are unscrupulous, and there are many which are closed down and the dogs given to the main dog rescue centre charities.